josepablocam/transfer/README.md

-# Transfer
+# wranglesearch

-`transfer` is a tool to extract data-wrangling code snippets from collections of programs as a way of producing executable "documentation" of a database.
+`wranglesearch` is a tool to extract data preparation steps from an existing collection of programs, modularize them into standalone **wrangling functions**, store these in a function database, and serve them to new analysts via a term-based query interface.

-The core idea is: given a set of programs that work with a given dataset, we can learn information about that dataset by inspecting certain "types" of code fragments in those programs.
+By mining functions from programs written to analyze the **same** dataset, we can learn data preparation operations that are specific to this dataset.
 For example, we can learn type casts (which provide semantic info about a column), we can learn human-readable labels for numeric values, we can learn common groupings of values, etc.

-`transfer` collects such snippets and organizes them into a graph database, where nodes are database columns, library functions, or extracted code snippets, and edges are relationships such as defines, uses, calls, or wrangles for (more detail below).
+`wranglesearch` collects such snippets and organizes them into a function database, backed by a graph data model, where nodes are database columns, library functions, or extracted wrangling functions, and edges are relationships such as defines, uses, calls, or wrangles for (more detail below).

 The snippets are focused on code that modifies an existing column or derives a new column.

 # Installation
-The easiest way to install `transfer` is through a docker container.
+The easiest way to install `wranglesearch` is through a docker container.
 Alternatively you can run `bash install.sh`

 First, build the container

-`docker build . -t transfer`
+`docker build . -t wranglesearch`

 Next, launch the container and build the demo database.

-`docker run -it transfer`
+`docker run -it wranglesearch`

 You should see a `neo4j` message indicating startup.
 You can now build the demo database by calling